awillats/circuit-visualizer-p5/README.md

 -----

-Completed Features:
+# Completed Features:
 - can import connections from binary string (check order / convention)
 - can bitshift to "rotate connections"
+- can toggle connections via adj mat
+- can add connections via drag arrows
+- clearMat()

-Feature requests:
+# Feature requests:
+- [ ] in / out degree quant & viz

-- [ ] delete edges / nodes gracefully
+- [.] delete edges / nodes gracefully
+    - for now just clear everything
 - [~] visualize self-connection with loop arrow
     - using circle around node for now

+# Bonus Features
+- [ ] duplicate edge protection (have collection of children be Sets)